ChrstphrHll/npc_gen/students/Shoulree Letryal.md

 ---
+name: Shoulree Letryal
+race: Tiefling
+hair: wavy violet hair that's parted to the side, slightly obscuring an eye
+eyes: Amber
+skin: Olive
+ideal: Self-Fulfillment
+trait1: Insistent
+trait2: Solemn
+trait: I'm haunted by memories of war.
+I can't get the images of violence out of my mind.
+flaw: When I see something valuable, I can't think about anything but how to steal it.
+bond: I will do anything to protect the temple where I served.
 birthday:
   numeric: 7/16
   written: 16th of Korent
-bond: I will do anything to protect the temple where I served.
-eyes: Pale Brown
-flaw: When I see something valuable, I can't think about anything but how to steal it.
-guild: Elkenval
-hair: wavy violet hair that's parted to the side, slightly obscuring an eye
-ideal: Self-Fulfillment
-name: Shoulree Letryal
-organizations: []
-partyID: 88
-race: Tiefling
 relationships:
 - name: Alonnos Xanotter
   type: partymate
 - name: Levi Kicklighter
   type: partymate
-skin: Olive
+organizations: []
+track: Diplomacy
 spec: Monk
 stats:
   cha: 7